MochaSettai/MochaSettai/README.md

 ---

-> "Talk is Cheap.
-Show me the code" – Linus Torvald
+> "Code is like humor.
+When you have to explain it, it’s bad." – Cory House

 <!--